-Trash fish, garbage fish, garbage mouth, or rough fish.
-While there are a lot of names, they all describe fish that are not a desirable game species.
-You are probably thinking of a few right now, for several different reasons.
-Some fish are not good for eating, others don't put up a fight, some are believed to be killers.
-I'm guilty of harboring a few prejudices towards fish species.
-I'm working on this and the more I learn, the more I tolerate, or in some cases, like what I once thought to be garbage.
+Some fish in America aren't good for eating, others don't put up a fight and some are believed to be killers.
+I'm guilty of harboring a few prejudices towards fish species myself.
+I'm working on this and the more I learn, the more I tolerate.

-Some and possibly most of you are looking at this and are arguing that catfish are not a rough fish.
-Well that depends on where you live.
-Being a Michigan native I believed that this was one of the worse trash fish out there.
-I have never been so happy to be wrong when I pulled up a 37 inch channel cat that my wife convinced me to keep.
-All members of the catfish family are terrific eating.
-I probably don’t have to go into detail about how fun they are to catch, but they are the most unique and fun to catch.
+Most of you are looking at this and are arguing that catfish are not a rough fish.
+Well, that depends on where you live.
+Being a Michigan native, I believed this was one of the worst trash fish out there.
+I've never been so happy to be wrong when I pulled up a 37-inch channel cat my wife convinced me to keep.
+A

-Common, buffalo, grass carp, all of them deserve to be taken off of the trash list.
-This species has been targeted by fly anglers and for a good reason, they are fun.
-Carp fight hard and apparently taste pretty well.
-Buffalo carp are some of the most widely sold and eaten fish in the U.S. Bow fishing for these are a bit controversial but that is fun too.
+Buffalo carp are some of the most popular fish to eat in the United States.
+Bowfishing for these giants is a bit controversial, but that's a ton of fun, too.
 Carp also thrive in bodies of water that other fish can't survive in.
 This fish offers angling opportunities across the globe in bodies of water that might not offer fish.

 This one I just don't understand.
 Smoking suckers is a Michigan classic.
-If you think of most suckers as being inedible you need to make a trip to the Midwest.
+If you think suckers are inedible, you need to make a trip to the Midwest.

 White Bass and White Perch

-Full disclosure I have yet to taste test this fish, but I will.
-I won't say that these species are exceptionally great fighters, but apparently they taste fine.
-In fact most people I have talked would describe them as “Damn Tasty.”
+I've yet to taste test this fish, but I certainly will.
+I won't say that these fish are exceptionally great fighters, but apparently they're more than sustainable seafood.
+In fact, most people I've talked to would describe them as delicious.